The Raw Korn #BallLife Story…. told from me, the coach’s wife to Bradley Korn.

 I tell you this story because its ours and we own it… and whatever struggles you are going thru … know that when you find God… he will pull you thru… he might drag you thru the mud… but you just gotta hang on!!!!

-I don’t know if coaching is what Bradley is meant to do for next 10 years… but I do know he has mastered the game he loves… he’s impacted hundreds of lives through the game… and I’ll support him wherever his journey leads to next…
+I don’t know if coaching is what Bradley is meant to do for the next 10 years… but I do know he has mastered the game he loves… he’s impacted hundreds of lives through the game… and I’ll support him wherever his journey leads to next…

 But today Brielyn, Ashtyn and myself…… we cheer for the WILDCATS!
-We thank Coach Weber for giving Bradley the chance (again) to come back stronger than ever and God for showing us that even through the darkest of times… there is always hope for a better tomorrow.
+We thank Coach Weber for giving Bradley the chance (again) to come back stronger than ever and God for showing us that even though the darkest of times… there is always hope for a better tomorrow.

 I hope this story has inspired you to push thru… and please share it with anyone who may need to hear it 🙂